-The provisions of this policy shall apply to all students' violations, be they academic or non-academic, which expose students to the disciplinary penalties provided for in this policy whether the violation has been committed on campus, at the students' hostels, during training, at the host institution for students under exchange program, or events organized or sponsored by the university.

-Except for cases of plagiarism, all cases of disciplinary violations, shall be considered by the University-level Student Disciplinary Committee (SDC).
+- 1. The provisions of this policy shall apply to all students' violations, be they academic or non-academic, which expose students to the disciplinary penalties provided for in this policy whether the violation has been committed on campus, at the students' hostels, during training, at the host institution for students under exchange program, or events organized or sponsored by the university.
+The provisions apply to delivery and assessment of F2F and online courses, including synchronous and asynchronous modes. - 2.
+Except for cases of plagiarism, all cases of disciplinary violations, shall be considered by the University-level Student Disciplinary Committee (SDC) or any ad hoc committee composed by the Chancellor.
 Only the plagiarism cases shall be considered by the College-level Student Plagiarism Committee (SPC).